aws-solutions/document-understanding-solution/README.md

 Prerequisites:

 - Set your deployment region in the stack->region property of package.json.
+Make sure this also matches the region you have set via aws configure
 - If you have never used CDK before, then the deployment command below may fail with a message saying that you first need to run `cdk bootstrap {accountId}/{region}`.
 This will deploy a small stack with resources for running CDK.
 Afterwards, run the below yarn command again.

 ```